StardustXR/comet/README.md

-# magnetar
+# comet
-Workspaces client for Stardust, now blazingly fast in rust
+Annotate things in Stardust